 Centerra Gold is a Canadian-based gold mining company engaged in operating, developing, exploring and acquiring gold properties in North America, Asia and other markets worldwide and is the largest Western-based gold producer in Central Asia.
 The Company operates two flagship assets; the Kumtor mine in the Kyrgyz Republic; and the Mount Milligan mine in British Columbia, Canada and is building its next gold mine the Oksut Gold Mine in Turkey.
-Centerra has promising exploration and development properties in Armenia, Canada, Mexico, Nicaragua, Sweden and Turkey.
+Centerra has promising exploration and development properties in Canada, Finland, Mexico, Sweden, Turkey and the United States.

 Information contained in this Denver Gold Forum document which are not statements of historical facts, and the documents incorporated by reference herein, may be “forward-looking information” for the purposes of Canadian securities laws.
 Such forward-looking information involves risks, uncertainties and other factors that could cause actual results, performance, prospects and opportunities to differ materially from those expressed or implied by such forward looking information.
 The words “believe”, “expect”, “anticipate”, “contemplate”, “plan”, “intends”, “continue”, “budget”, “estimate”, “may”, “will”, “schedule”, “understand” and similar expressions identify forward-looking information.
 These forward-looking statements relate to, among other things, our expectations regarding: water availability at the Mount Milligan mine, mill throughput levels expected for the remainder of 2018, the outcome and timing of the Company’s request for an amendment to the Mount Milligan environmental assessment certificate, and the timing for when all sandy gravel in the Mount Milligan TSF is covered by tailings; the closing of the Strategic Agreement entered into with the Kyrgyz Republic Government and the related resolution of outstanding matters which affect the Kumtor Project; the progress of development activities at the Öksüt Project, including expected dates of completion for various development activities, and expected costs and timing to first gold pour; the Company’s expectations on receiving permits for the Kemess project and the availability and timing for obtaining financing for the Kemess project; operational plans at Kumtor and Mount Milligan in 2018; the timing for the EIS/EA decision for the Hardrock Project; the Company’s cash on hand, working capital, future cash flows and existing credit facilities being sufficient to fund anticipated operating cash requirements; exploration plans for the remainder of 2018 and 2019, including the execution of the Kumtor drill program; and statements found under the heading, “2018 Outlook”, including updated forecast 2018 production costs, capital and exploration expenditures and taxes.